Mysteries of Primeval China, Part 2: Who Killed the Gods?

 But even the earliest Chinese historians describe long lines of dynasties stretching back three thousand years before their lifetimes.
 What are we to make of these stories?

 It might be easy, for example, to relegate the legendary Yellow Emperor to the realm of myth — but what about Tang of Shang, the founder of the (most certainly real) Shang dynasty?
-What about Yu the Great, who allegedly founded the Xia dynasty who preceded the Shang?
-What about Emperor Shun, who supposedly gave up his throne to Yu?
+What about Yu the Great, who allegedly ruled the Xia dynasty who preceded the Shang?
+What about Emperor Shun, who appointed Yu to control a great flood that raged throughout China?

-As with ancient records from other cultures — such as the Sumerian King List and the Old Testament — it’s extremely tricky to know where (or rather, when) to draw the line between legend and history.
+As with records from other cultures’ remote antiquities — such as the Sumerian King List and the Old Testament — it’s tricky to know where (or rather, when) to draw the line between legend and history.

 Maybe there is no black-and-white line, but rather a gradient.
 Perhaps — as in so many other cultures — mythical characters like Adam and Eve gradually give way to semi-legendary figures like King Solomon — who, in turn, eventually hand over the reins to well-documented rulers like Alexander the Great.